-Welcome to Episode 5 of the Sparking Growth Podcast!
+Welcome to Season 1 Episode 5 of the Creative Business Success Podcast!
 I know that sales/landing pages are not a favorite task for most of us entrepreneurs.
 In today’s episode, I talked to Christa, who provides ministry coaching and project services to her clients.
 She’s been struggling with conversion on the sales pages for her courses, so we’re working on some ways that she can update her sales pages to improve her conversions.
 If your sales or landing pages are making you want to rip your hair out, this one’s for you!

 Here is a cheat sheet of some of the episode highlights:

 What are the three big course takeaways?
 6:59

 Rearrange or remove sections as needed, 8:18

 3 biggest takeaways + icons for clarity, 12:56

 Using video to draw in different learning styles, 13:46